s-hamann/ansible-iptables/README.md

 `iptables_dns_resolver_user`
 If the output policy is `DROP`, setting this allows this local user account to do arbitrary DNS requests.
 This is useful when running a local DNS resolver, such as Unbound or dnsmasq.
-The default is empty, i.e. only traffic to the configured DNS server in `/etc/resolv.conf` is allowed.
+The default is empty, i.e. only traffic to the configured DNS server in `/etc/resolv.conf` and by systemd-resolved is allowed.

 `iptables_ntp_client_user`
 If the output policy is `DROP`, setting this allows this local user account to do arbitrary NTP requests.